- Jessica McClintock Perfume Review - December 2, 2023

-- Adidas Cologne Guide: The Best Picks For Men and Women - May 3, 2023
+- Versace Perfume Guide: The Best Picks For Men And Women - November 30, 2023

 Based in the world-renowned New York City, Ralph Lauren is a similarly world-renowned American fashion brand.
 The man behind the brand himself – Ralph Lauren – debuted in the world of fragrances in 1978 with Lauren for Women and Polo for Men.